Got beef leftovers? Make quiche with your leftover hamburgers and ribeye steak.Jump to Recipe

 NOTE: This post may contain affiliate links which means if you click on them and make a purchase, I make a commission.
 This doesn’t cost you anything additional.
 These commissions help to keep the rest of my content free, so thank you!

 This particular beef quiche can be cooked in a 9” pie pan or larger.
 It depends on whether you prefer a thick or thin quiche.
 No matter the size, though, it’s delicious.
 And it’s good for the whole family.
+I made this recipe when I was visiting my daughter and her family.
+My little grandchildren loved it.

 You can use other types of beef steak as well.
 Cut small thin pieces for a smooth quiche.
 Otherwise, your quiche could turn out too chewy.